arielherself/espresso/README.raw.md

 <strong>North Korea </strong>denied supplying arms to [the Wagner Group](https://www.economist.com/the-economist-explains/2022/03/07/what-is-the-wagner-group-russias-mercenary-organisation), a<strong> Russian</strong> mercenary organisation fighting in <strong>Ukraine</strong>.
 John Kirby, the <strong>White House</strong>’s national-security spokesman, said that, “North Korea has completed an initial arms delivery to Wagner, which paid for that equipment”.
 Wagner, run by a close associate of Vladimir Putin, is estimated to be spending $100m per month in Ukraine.

+<strong>Russia</strong> may cut oil output by up to 7% in early 2023, in response to a [price cap](https://www.economist.com/leaders/2022/11/30/the-wests-proposed-price-cap-on-russian-oil-is-no-magic-weapon) imposed by the EU, the G7 and Australia.
+Since December 5th there has been a $60-a-barrel cap on shipments of Russian oil in the West.
+But Alexander Novak, Russia’s deputy prime minister, said that Russia had diversified its buyers and would not sell to any country that joined the price cap.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Inflation</strong> in <strong>Japan</strong> rose to a four-decade high in November.
 The core consumer price index, which excludes food prices, increased by 3.7% year on year, well above the Bank of Japan’s target of 2%.
 Meanwhile, on Friday the cabinet approved a budget that will increase [defence spending](https://www.economist.com/asia/2022/12/12/east-asias-big-beasts-are-getting-on-badly) by $51.4bn in 2023, amid rising threats from China, North Korea and Russia.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Meta</strong>, Facebook’s parent company, agreed to pay $725m to settle a class-action lawsuit in America, which accused the social-media platform of allowing third parties, including <strong>Cambridge Analytica</strong>, a British consultancy, to access users’ data.
 The plaintiffs’ lawyers said the settlement is the largest ever obtained in a data-privacy class-action suit in America.
 The settlement still needs to be approved by a federal judge in San Francisco.

 <strong>ByteDance </strong>sacked four employees who accessed user data of two journalists on <strong>TikTok</strong>, the social-media platform it owns.
 The employees had been investigating leaks of company information to the press.
 The revelation will increase America’s [security concerns](https://www.economist.com/interactive/briefing/2022/07/09/the-all-conquering-quaver) about TikTok’s user data.
 Earlier this week the Senate passed a bill banning the app from all government devices.

-<strong>America</strong>’s Senate passed a<strong> $1.7trn spending bill</strong> to finance federal agencies until next September and provide further [aid to Ukraine](https://www.economist.com/united-states/2022/12/21/volodymyr-zelensky-brings-his-message-to-washington).
-The bill must now go to the House of Representatives for a final vote before being signed by President Joe Biden.
-Lawmakers are rushing to get the legislation through before midnight on Friday, when current funding will run out and trigger a partial government shutdown.

 <strong>Fact of the day:</strong> 6m, the number of people that the Saudi Arabian government wants to attend the <em>haj</em>, the Muslim pilgrimage, each year by 2030.
 [Read the full story](https://www.economist.com/interactive/christmas-specials/2022/12/20/how-will-the-haj-change-as-global-temperatures-rise).